genome-spy/genome-spy/docs/grammar/transform/regex-extract.md

 # Regex Extract

-RegexExtract extracts and adds one or more new fields to the data by using a regular expression.
+The `regexExtract` transform extracts groups from a string field and adds them to the data objects as new fields.

 ## Parameters